Shanghai Express (film): Production

 Shanghai Express is based on Henry Hervey's story "Sky Over China" (also known as "China Pass"), which was loosely based on the Lincheng Incident that occurred on May 6, 1923, in which a Shandong warlord captured the Shanghai-to-Beijing express train and took 25 Westerners, including Lucy Aldrich, and 300 Chinese people hostage.
 All of the hostages were successfully ransomed.

 The story also echoes elements of Guy de Maupassant's short story "Boule de Suif" in that it consists of travelers stopped in a country at war and a woman is forced into intimate relations with the commander in charge.
 However, the denouement differs; in Maupassant's story, the woman does not murder the commander.

-Paramount studio heads were concerned that the Hays Office kept a close watch on the film for its portrayal of Reverend Carmichael and the depiction of the Chinese revolution.
+Paramount studio heads were concerned that the Hays Office kept a close watch on the film for its portrayal of Reverend Carmichael and the depiction of the 1911 Revolution.

 Although set in China, few Chinese actors appear in the film.
+However, Anna May Wong, who was American-born Chinese, has a major role, and many Chinese extras are used in the film.

 Shanghai Express film was in production from August to November 1931 and was released the following year.